 C.S.
 Lewis ‘Mere Christianity’ pg.
 62 (bold/italics mine)

-Now I don’t use two Americans as a point of reference to prove any point as to America’s “dominance”, it’s the history I know best.
+Now I don’t use two Americans as a point of reference to prove any point as to America’s “dominance,” it’s the history I know best.
 After all, I do live, was born, and have learned history in America.
-But this into consideration…
+Now put all of this into consideration…

 One of my favorite passages from history,